Nine-man Pompey glad to hold on to point against Doncaster

 Attendance: 17,364 (366 away fans)

-Get two free £10 bets on Portsmouth v Fleetwood Town (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Oxford United v Portsmouth (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.

 Photo: Action Images